 Seventeen months later I used up most of my savings and all my vacation time to compete down in Ocala.

-And eighteen months later, I took the plunge and bought myself a horse.
+Eighteen months later, I took the plunge and bought myself a horse.

 When I’m standing on my own two legs I enjoy smiling, reading fantasy and historical fiction, making lists, playing board games with my roommate, spending time in the sun, and figuring out how to be a functioning adult.
 I’ll have to get back to you on that last one.